 In addition to this, Carolyn provides expert advice to other agencies and groups and has co-led workshops to build basic evaluation skills in the public sector.

-Jason is a Principal Analyst in the Knowledge Team.
-He has worked as a researcher for the past 15 years and spent most of his time analysing data about individuals and businesses.
+Jason has worked as a researcher for the past 15 years and spent most of his time analysing data about individuals and businesses.
 He is passionate about understanding why people succeed and what helps make their lives better.

 At Superu, Jason has used the Growing Up in New Zealand survey to understand who drinks alcohol while pregnant and the Integrated Data Infrastructure to look at where people go when they leave the welfare system and to understand how people experience the social services system.